Facebooktwitterredditpinterestlinkedintumblr

 The bottom line is that there are many factors to consider when buying a new monitor.
 Which one you choose will depend on your budget, what size screen you want, and whether or not the difference between 75hz and 144hz matters for you.

-The only way to find out which panel type best suits your needs is to try them out yourself.
+The only way to determine which panel type best suits your needs is to try them out yourself.

 What is a Refresh Rate?